 Yet as Granite State citizens have discovered when they’ve endeavored to locally curtail corporate water withdrawals, fossil fuel pipeline infrastructure, unsustainable green-energy projects, toxic waste dumping, and water contamination, local democratic control has been stripped away by the combined effort of legislators who adopt corporate-lobbied laws, and the courts that uphold them.

 For over a decade, communities across New Hampshire have partnered with Community Environmental Legal Defense Fund (CELDF) to advance democratic and environmental rights, and protect their local communities from harm.
 Nearly a dozen communities have adopted CELDF-drafted rights-based ordinances (RBOs).
 Today, even more communities are looking to CELDF and the NH Community Rights Network (NHCRN) to advance their rights and challenge our legal and governing system.
 Further, they are now driving forward a first-of-its-kind Community Rights state constitutional amendment.
-Earlier this year, that amendment was debated and voted on in New Hampshire’s House of Representatives.
+That amendment was debated and voted on in New Hampshire’s House of Representatives in 2016, 2018, and 2019.

 The proposed amendment, drafted with CELDF’s assistance and advanced by the NHCRN, recognizes the authority of people in towns throughout the state to enact local rights-based laws protecting individual and communities’ rights.
 It empowers people to use their local governing authority to protect the health, safety, and welfare of both humans and natural environments.
 It removes communities’ vulnerability to state and corporate power, safeguarding them from corporate exploitation, as well as state preemption and oppression at the hands of the very government that is charged to protect them.